emberjs/website/source/blog/2018-03-26-ember-3-1-released.md

 - Updates to blueprints & addons- replace `test` with `test:all`.
 The command `test` will now run `ember test` (like it does in apps); the `test:all` command will use `ember-try` to run tests in all configured scenarios [(#7601)](https://github.com/ember-cli/ember-cli/pull/7601).
 - Yarn related changes:
-  - [#7492](https://github.com/ember-cli/ember-cli/pull/7492) Use yarn instead of npm when part of a yarn workspace root.
+  - `yarn.lock` file detection improved - Use yarn instead of npm when part of a yarn workspace root [(#7492)](https://github.com/ember-cli/ember-cli/pull/7492).
-  - `yarn.lock` file detection improved
 - Ability to install optional dependencies when creating a new project [(#7573)](https://github.com/ember-cli/ember-cli/pull/7573).
 - Glimmer blueprint fixes:
   - Added feature flag to `project.isModuleUnification` [(#7586)](https://github.com/ember-cli/ember-cli/pull/7586).